thotbox/expressionengine-browser-detect/README.md

 ### Browsers

 #### Internet Explorer
-* IE11 (relies on Trident/7.0 in user agent string for the time being to get around Microsoft's deliberate attemt to make IE11 appear as Gecko)
+* IE11 (relies on Trident/7.0 in user agent string for the time being to get around Microsoft's deliberate attempt to make IE11 appear as Gecko)
 * IE10
 * IE9
 * IE8